 SAFFLOWER consists of the dried florets of Carthamus tinctorius, an annual herb which is known only in cultivation.
-The florets are tubular, yellowish-red, the corolla tube being about 2 cm. long and with 5 small, linear lobes; the stamens are exserted.
+The florets are tubular; yellowish-red, the corolla tube being about 2 cm. long and with 5 small, linear lobes; the stamens are exserted.
 The ovary with the long, slender style is usually not present in the drug (Fig. 227, C).
-Safflower contains a small percentage of a yellow coloring principle (safflower-yellow), which is soluble in water, and 0.3 to 0.6 per cent. of a red coloring principle (carthamin or carthamic acid), which is insoluble in water but soluble in alcohol, the solution having a purplish-red color.
+Safflower contains a small percentage of a yellow coloring principle (safflower-yellow), which is soluble in water, and 0.3 to 0.6 per cent. of a red coloring principle (car-thannin or carthamic acid), which is insoluble in water but soluble in alcohol, the solution having a purplish-red color.
 A volatile oil is also present.
 Carthamin is used in conjunction with French chalk in the preparation of a rouge.

-Tansy is the dried leaves and tops of Chrysanthemum (Tanacetum vulgare), a perennial, aromatic herb indigenous to Europe, extensively cultivated and naturalized in the United States.
+TANSY, the dried leaves and tops of Tanacetum vulgare and var. crispum, perennial, aromatic herbs indigenous to Europe, extensively cultivated and naturalized in the United States.
 The leaves are large and pinnately divided, and the flowers, both tubular and ligulate, are yellow, the heads being in terminal corymbs.